 - Can crop and adjust resolution during conversion

 - Pop-ups, redirects, and ads sadly plague the site

 - Users have encountered inconsistent results when converting and sending to another device

 Convertio is incredibly useful and versatile as an online AVCHD-to-MP4 converter.
 It has a lot of features other browser-based converters don't, such as converting directly from a URL or a cloud service.
 It isn't only for AVCHD-to-MP4 conversion – it can convert any of thousands of file types into thousands of others and has a simple interface that should allow any level of user to learn and navigate it easily.

 To convert AVCHD to MP4 with Convertio, select AVCHD as the input format and MP4 as output format.
 Then select a file from your computer, input a URL, or select a cloud service to choose a source file and click Convert.

 - Converting directly from URL or cloud service

 - Conversions capped at 100MB for freeware version

 AVCHD vs. MP4 – Comparing the Formats

-If you want to compare MP4 vs. AVCHD, keep in mind that these formats are used for different purposes.
-MP4 is mostly used to play back video, and is supported by almost all existing device types.
-AVCHD was developed to store video at very high quality and watch it on Blu-ray or HD TV, not on mobile devices or computers.
+If you want to compare AVCHD vs. MP4, keep in mind that these formats are used for different purposes.
+MP4 is mostly used to playback videos and is supported by almost all existing device types.
+AVCHD was developed to store video at a very high quality and watch it on Blu-ray or HD TV, not on mobile devices or computers.
 Here’s a table with the main format differences that will help you decide which format to use – AVCHD or MP4.

 1440x1080/60i, 50i (16:9)